iitggithub/ezshare_cpap/README.md

 If you have existing data in your SD_Card directory and would like to move it, simply rename and/or move your existing SD card directory.
 The next time the script executes, it will ask for the new directory location and store the location in your keychain.

-### Support for Multiple Wifi adaptors
+### Support for Multiple Wifi adapters

-If you have more than one wifi adaptor, the script will assume that you're using one of them to connect to the ezshare wifi SD card.
+If you have more than one wifi adapter, the script will assume that you're using one of them to connect to the ezshare wifi SD card.
 It will no longer switch wifi networks.
-Should you disconnect the USB wifi adaptor, normal functionality is restored and wifi switching is re-enabled automatically.
+Should you disconnect the USB wifi adapter, normal functionality is restored and wifi switching is re-enabled automatically.

 This means it's now possible to turn a mac into a magic uploader!
 Simply run the script every 10 to 15 minutes and it'll upload new sleep data to Sleep HQ!

 If you want to know how to enable it, see the FAQ section for more information.

-# Installation Pre-requisites

-NOTHING!
-Well, you need a mac... but that's it.
-The script is written so it requires no additional software/tools.

-### Performing an initial sync

-If you've got a lot of data on your SD card already, it's significantly quicker to connect your SD card directly to your mac and copy the contents of the SD Card into the SD_Card folder on your desktop.
-Once an initial sync has been performed subsequent executions will be much faster.

-1. Remove the SD Card from your CPAP device
-2. Connect it to your computer
-3. Create a folder on your desktop called SD_Card (The name is case sensitive!)
-4. Copy the contents of your SD Card into the newly created folder
-5. Place the SD card back into your CPAP device

-The next time you execute the script, it will search for any files that have been added since the last time the folder was synchronized.

-# Installation Pre-requisites
+# Installation Prerequisites

 1. An EZ Share Wifi SD Card.
 You can purchase them from [Ali Express](https://www.aliexpress.com/w/wholesale-ez-share-wifi-sd-card.html).
 I recommend purchasing more than one just in case they die.
 2. Your sleep data on the SD Card.